fusebit/everyauth-express/docs/gitlab.md

 # GitLab

-EveryAuth is the easiest way to call GitLab APIs from your app without learning OAuth.
+EveryAuth is the easiest way for your app to access GitLab APIs.
 Make sure to follow the [EveryAuth setup instructions](../README.md) before adding GitLab support to your app.

 ## Authorize access to GitLab